kksen18-collab/git-commands/README.md

 # git-commands
-A list of all git commands
+This repo contains concepts of git and all git commands.